Women in Antarctica: Early women involved in Antarctica

 The first women involved in exploration of Antarctica were wives and companions of male travelers and explorers.
 Women accompanied men as "whaling wives" to Antarctic waters.
 The first women to see the continent of Antarctica was Norwegian Ingrid Christensen and her companion, Mathilde Wegger, both of whom were traveling with Christensen's husband.
 The first woman to step onto the land of Antarctica, an island, was Caroline Mikkelsen in 1935.
-Mikkelsen only briefly went ashore, and was also there with her husband.
+Mikkelsen only briefly went ashore and was also there with her husband.
 Later, after her husband died, Mikkelsen remarried and didn't talk about her experience in Antarctica in order "to spare his feelings."
-Christensen went back to Antarctica three times after she first glimpsed the land.
-She eventually landed at Scullin monolith, becoming the first woman to set foot on the Antarctic mainland, followed by her daughter, Augusta Sofie Christensen, and two other women: Lillemor Rachlew, and Solveig Widerøe.
+Christensen went back to Antarctica three times after her first glimpse of the land.
+She eventually landed at Scullin monolith, becoming the first woman to set foot on the Antarctic mainland.
+She was followed by her daughter, Augusta Sofie Christensen, and two other women, Lillemor Rachlew and Solveig Widerøe.
 Because the women believed the landing wasn't an actual "first," they didn't make much of their accomplishment.

 In the years of 1946 and 1947, Jackie Ronne and Jennie Darlington were the first women to spend the year in Antarctica.
 When Ronne and Darlington decided to accompany their husbands in 1946 to Antarctica, men on the expedition "signed a petition trying to stop it happening."
 Ronne worked as the mission's "recorder."
-Ronne and Darlington both wrote about their experiences on the ice, and in the case of Darlington's book, about how conflict between team members also "strained relations between the two women."
+Ronne and Darlington both wrote about their experiences on the ice and, in the case of Darlington's book, about how conflict between team members also "strained relations between the two women."
 One of the ways that Darlington tried to fit in with the men of the group was to make herself as "inconspicuous within the group as possible."
 One man, first seeing Darlington arrive at the Antarctic base, "fled in fright, thinking that he'd gone mad."
-Both women, upon returning from Antarctica downplayed their own roles, letting "their husbands take most of the honour."
+Both women, upon returning from Antarctica, downplayed their own roles letting "their husbands take most of the honour."